danielatrivella/np3_ligand/np3_LigPCDS/README.md

 ### Visualize LigPCDS

 The visualization script will render, for each ligand ID present in the dataset (user provided: list_ligands_path and lig-pcds_path):
-- The 3D point clouds of its images, further colored by the points' feature value and for each image type selected by the user (img_types).
+- The 3D point clouds of its representations, further colored by the feature value of each point and for each representation type selected by the user (pc_types).
-  - The image types are separated by columns in the x-axis, with a distance equal to 2 times its x-axis size of the image.
+  - The representation types are separated by columns in the x-axis, with a distance equal to 2 times the x-axis size of its point cloud.
-- If the vocabulary is informed, the images are rendered in another row colored by the labeled class of each point from the ligands' label files (user provided: vocab_path).
+- If the vocabulary is informed, the representations are rendered in another row colored by the labeled class of each point from the ligand label files (user provided: vocab_path).
-  - The rows are translated in the z-axis by 3 times the z-axis size of the image.
+  - The rows are translated in the z-axis by 3 times the z-axis size of the representation.
-- If the predictions directory is informed, the images are also rendered in another row colored by the predicted class of each point from the prediction result (user provided: predictions_path).
+- If the predictions directory is informed, the representation are also rendered in another row colored by the predicted class of each point from the prediction result (user provided: predictions_path).
-  - The rows are translated in the z-axis by 6 times the z-axis size of the image.
+  - The rows are translated in the z-axis by 6 times the z-axis size of the representation.
-  -

 The visualization script opens a new window that contains a 3D display in xyz space of the Open3d Python package.
-This display allows to zoom, translate and rotate the images and point size scaling.
+This display allows to zoom, translate and rotate the representations and point size scaling.
-The user can register the nice poses by taking pictures of the display (more information on this display capabilities in: [link](http://www.open3d.org/docs/latest/tutorial/Basic/visualization.html)).
+The user can register the nice poses by taking pictures of the display (more information on this display capabilities in: [open3D-Visualization](http://www.open3d.org/docs/latest/tutorial/Basic/visualization.html)).

 *Run:*

-> ``` python src/visualize_ligpcds.py list_ligands_path lig-pcds_path img_types vocab_path class_mapping_path predictions_path```
+> ``` python src/visualize_ligpcds.py list_ligands_path lig-pcds_path pc_types vocab_path class_mapping_path predictions_path```

 *Parameters:*

 1. list_ligands_path: A table with a list of ligands in CSV format containing the ligID column with the ligands' ID that you want to visualize from the dataset;
-2. lig-pcds_path: The path to the dataset folder where the ligands' images in point clouds are located;
+2. lig-pcds_path: The path to the dataset folder where the ligand representations in point clouds are located;
-3. img_types: The images types that you want to visualize, separated by comma and without spaces (e.g. qRankMask_5,qRank0.95,qRank0.5);
+3. pc_types: The representation types that you want to visualize, separated by comma and without spaces (e.g. qRankMask_5,qRank0.95,qRank0.5);
 4. vocab_path: (optional) The path to the vocabulary file used to label the dataset.
-Default to 'none' - won't draw the ligands images colored by the labels;
+Default to 'none' - won't draw the ligand representations colored by the labels;
 5. class_mapping_path: (optional) The path to a class mapping file in CSV format or 'none'.
 Default to 'none';
-6. predictions_path: (optional) The path to a directory with the predictions result coming from the np3_DL_segmentation module and organized in subfolders, one for each PDB entry that appear in the ligands' list table, or 'none'.
+6. predictions_path: (optional) The path to a directory with the predictions result coming from the np3_DL_segmentation module and organized in subfolders, one for each PDB entry that appear in the table with the list of ligands, or 'none'.
 Default to 'none'.

 *Example:*

-Visualize the images from the valid ligands list present in the LigPCDS-SP and color them with their expected labels from model AtomC347CA56:
+Visualize the representations from the list of valid ligands present in the LigPCDS-SP and color them with their expected labels from model AtomC347CA56:
 > ``` python src/visualize_ligpcds.py PDB_lists/valid_ligands_list/valid_ligands_lists/valid_ligands_list_PDB_1.5_2.2_NP_atoms_free_ligands_1_counts_2008-02-01_depDate_noQualityFilter_box_class_freq_qRankTested_0.5_SP.csv LigPCDS-SP/ qRankMask_5,qRank0.95,qRank0.75,qRank0.5 vocabularies/SP-based/vocabulary_valid_ligands_PDB_1.5_2.2_SP-based.txt vocabularies/SP-based/mapping_atomC347CA56.csv```

 #### Visualize the Class Distribution of a Vocabulary in a List of Ligands

-Plot the class distribution of a vocabulary by labeled atom and by labeled entry in a list of ligands entries from LigPCDS and outputs their statistics to allow computing their imbalance ratio.
+Plot the class distribution of a vocabulary by labeled atom and by labeled entry in a list of ligand entries from LigPCDS and outputs their statistics to allow computing their imbalance ratio.

 *Run:*